brimoo/OOP/README.md

 To run any of the labs, simply compile the desired c++ source file in any of the lab directories.
 Enter the following command to do this: `g++ -std=c++11 file_name.cpp -o program_name`.
 The program can then be executed using the following command: `./program_name`.
-To run the projects, simply enter a project directory and use the included Makefile by typing `make`.
+To run the projects, simply enter a project directory and use the included Makefile by typing `make` the program can then be run with the generated exectuable.
 To remove the executable and object files after you are done running the program, type `make clean`.

 ## Project Descriptions